bernedom/SI/README.md

 SI provides conversions and arithmetic operations with values of any of the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) with strong **type safety at compile time**.
 All units are special typedefs of the templated struct `SI::unit_t`.
 Only the value of the unit is stored internally, the ratio (i.e. milli, micro, kilo...) is determined as a type trait to allow all units to have the same resolution across the whole implemented ratios.
 SI handles operations of units of the same ratios as well as when the ratios are different.
 Operations of between units of the same ratio are overhead-free, else there is additional computation cost to adjust the values to the units.

+It is possible to supply custom ratios to the  built-in types and they are fully compatible for calculation with other units.
+However the necessary literals or typedefs have to be supplied by the user.
+For instance  `SI::velocity_t<double, std::ratio<1000, 36>>` would be "kilo meter per one-hundreth-of-an-hour".

 ## SI Base units

 For each Unit the available literals are the implemented ratios prefixed with an underscore. i.e. `_mm`. `_km`.
 Generally the ratios follow [metric prefixes of the internation system of units](https://en.wikipedia.org/wiki/Metric_prefix)